DoctorLai/steem-load-balancer/README.md

 This project was developed by STEEM's Top Witness, [@justyy](https://steemyy.com), who also established Two STEEM Load Balancer RPC Nodes, [steem.justyy.com](https://steem.justyy.com) (New York) and [api.steemyy.com](https://api.steemyy.com) (London), using this project as its foundation.

-A similar service, [https://steem.senior.workers.dev/](https://steem.senior.workers.dev/), is based on CloudFlare Worker which runs at the CloudFlare Edge Network but comes with a daily quota of 100,000 requests.
+A similar service, [https://steem.senior.workers.dev](https://steem.senior.workers.dev/), is based on CloudFlare Worker which runs at the CloudFlare Edge Network but comes with a daily quota of 100,000 requests.

+Another similar service, [https://api2.steemyy.com](https://api2.steemyy.com) is based on CloudFlare's snippets.
+This node requires a CloudFlare Pro Plan and it will route to one of the 2 nodes whichever responds quicker.

 ![image](https://github.com/user-attachments/assets/02f6265d-1ad0-40b4-a5e7-a400dab689eb)